Tips for Prom Pictures 2016

 USE STROBES!!!!!

-I cannot emphasize enough that adding an off-camera flash makes a HUGE difference.
-One significant way it helps is being sure you don’t have raccoon eyes due to the sun overhead. t was overcast on this day, which can be good without flashes.
-However, I chose to use the flash to give a suitable color temperature to be sure all those outfits they spent time picking out looked their absolute best.
+I cannot emphasize enough that adding an off-camera flash makes a huge difference.
+One significant way it helps is making sure you don’t have raccoon eyes due to the sun overhead.
+It was overcast on this day, which can be good without flashes.
+However, I chose to use the flash to give a suitable color temperature so that all those outfits they spent time picking out looked their absolute best.

 Here you can see me working.

-I suggest taking test shots and trying your best to use the lowest ISO setting where you can capture some of the available light and still use your strobes.
-I recommend that you are about -1 stop underexposed and use your strobes to make up the difference on the subjects to give you great exposure.
+I suggest taking test shots and trying your best to use the lowest ISO setting so you can capture some of the available light while still using your strobes.
+I recommend that you be about -1 stop underexposed and use your strobes to make up the difference on the subjects to give you great exposure.

 Use a Tripod

-I was using a tripod for all the photos.
-It helped me to keep the pretty camera level.
-Also, in group photos, if everyone is great in a picture except for one person, then because I am taking multiple shots on a tripod, I can then take the one person and clone them into the other photo with ease.
+I used a tripod for all the photos.
+It helped me keep the camera pretty level.
+Also, in group photos, if everyone is great in a picture except for one person, then because I am taking multiple shots on a tripod, I can easily clone that person into the other photo.

 Shoot Loose